Posts Tagged ‘DJ Stanzeff’

 The venue’s main and largest room is shell-shocked with activity.
 Afro house plays the soundtrack to a March Madness game playing on two monitors in the back of the room.
 Serious dancers occupy speakers.
 Several familiar faces, not seen in ages, occupy tables.
 Drinks and small plates are ordered.
 Staff scurries about the room waiting on tables and clearing empty glasses.
 Upstairs a private party packs the VIP area.
 Activity aside, this party is destined to put the capital T back into Tambor.

 Surprise!!!
-New York City’s famed producer/remixer/DJ Ed Dunn appears onstage wearing a black baseball cap and facial frown.
+Chicago’s famed producer/remixer/DJ Mike Dunn appears onstage wearing a black baseball cap and facial frown.
 Is playing at Tambor that bad?

 At Tambor, South Africa is not the only movement rising but too the dance floor.
 B boys showoff tightly executed choreography of syncopated steps and triple spins.
 While B girls pop and lock in robotic staccato.
 The dance circle spells s-e-r-i-o-u-s.